jfinkels/flask-restless/docs/fetching.rst

-If the ``allow_functions`` keyword argument to :meth:`APIManager.create_api` is set to ``True`` when creating an API for a model, then the endpoint :http:get:`/api/eval/person` will be made available.
+If the ``allow_functions`` keyword argument to :meth:`APIManager.create_api` is set to ``True`` when creating an API for a model, then the endpoint ``/api/eval/person`` will be made available for :http:method:`get` requests.
 This endpoint responds to requests for evaluation of SQL functions on *all* instances the model.

 If the client specifies the ``functions`` query parameter, it must be a `percent-encoded`_ list of :dfn:`function objects`, as described below.